 The entire plot was based around trying to put the malevolent spirit of a young girl named Sachiko to rest so they can escape Heavenly Host and hopefully bring back the friends that died there.
 I have established that Corpse Party’s cast was very strongly written and one that you get easily attached to.
 Everything looks like it is going smoothly at first after Sachiko is finally put to rest, but the game pulls some bullshit about the Heavenly Host choosing another girl as its host just to screw over our main cast for the sake of edginess and a sequel hook.
 Nothing in the game prior foreshadowed this and it is contradicted by other in game lore.
 Regardless, you have an ending where five of the main cast members escape.
 Unfortunately, the cast members who died in Heavenly Host are not only not brought back, but they were effectively erased from existence and no one remembers them except for the main cast.
 Furthermore, Heavenly Host still exists and the souls of their friends are doomed to relive their death on repeat for all eternity.

 What made this worse to me was that I first played this game and its sequel Book of Shadows back in 2013, and was left hanging for two years over whether or not Blood Drive would even be localized, let alone being good.
 What was notably painful was how Book of Shadows was twice as long as the original yet was all “what if” scenarios and flashbacks without advancing the main plot until the last chapter ends on a fucking cliffhanger!
-But of course, the Heavenly Host trilogy is complete and Blood Drive DID in fact, have a satisfying ending so all is well… as long as you own the systems needed for all three games (Book of Shadows and Blood Drive are not on PC or 3DS).
+But of course, the Heavenly Host trilogy is complete and Blood Drive DID in fact, have a satisfying ending so all is well… as long as you own the systems needed for all three games.

 While a bad ending may not sound like a really bad thing to those who believe in the phrase, “it is about the journey, not the destination,” it really is when you consider exactly what the “journey” entails in this case.
 After all the emotional strife and tragedy that occurs in this game, a decent ending is not too much to ask for.
 What really makes the ending of Corpse Party so jarring is how well executed the game was up to that point, and when it finally ends, it all just stops and leaves you with more questions than answers.